anhoang935/railway-app-web/README.md

 1. Start the backend server on `http://localhost:5000`
 2. Start the frontend development server on `http://localhost:3000`
 3. Automatically handle API requests between frontend and backend

+### Troubleshooting

+**Database Connection Issues:**
+- Ensure MySQL server is running
+- Verify database credentials in `.env` file
+- Check if the `railway_web` database exists

+**Email/OTP Issues:**
+- Verify Gmail app password is correct (16 characters, no spaces)
+- Ensure 2-Factor Authentication is enabled on Gmail
+- Check EMAIL_USER and EMAIL_PASS in `.env` file

+**JWT Authentication Issues:**
+- Ensure JWT_SECRET is properly set in `.env` file
+- Use a sufficiently long and random secret key

 ### Live Demo